OxfordCityCouncil/OxfordCityCouncil.github.io/_drafts/collaboration-is-difficult-let-s-do-more-of-it.md

 We were really pleased to attract three councils that had the opportunity to make their own applications, but saw the value of working together.

-### Asking the market
+### Talking to the market

 As the application began to take shape, we reached out to a friendly supplier ([DXW Digital](https://www.dxw.com/)) to test the feasibility of the proposed project, what would make a good Digital Outcomes proposal and if it would attract a digital supplier to bid for the work involved.
-This was invaluable.
+This was invaluable and felt like an essential step for any applicant.

-The key learning points from this were;
+The insight from this was;

 * We would need at least one day with everyone together in the same room at a kick-off meeting to ensure expectations are common and everyone understands what is required of them as a participant
 * Discovery projects are predominantly about user research and its findings rather than evaluation of tech choices; it’s about properly understanding the problem to be solved rather than going straight to a solution